8arpon/PhoneBook-Project-by-C/README.md

 In the `about.txt` file, I have included brief information about our team members.
 The other file contains the main code.
 There are some features implemented, while others are still in progress.
 I will continue to improve the project.

+The full project was made by Arpon Sarker.

 Thank you.

 Sincerely,